fjw201198/simplexml/README.md

 # simplexml
-simplexml library for lua, use luajit rather then lua.
+simplexml library for lua, use luajit rather than lua.

 # methods